akinbo-emmanuel/NEONLIGHTBUTTON/README.md

 ## Usage

-Open the folder using a code editor of your choice.
+Open the folder using any code editor of your choice.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.